-The Test Of A Defence Of Duress
+The Defence of Duress

 - that the threat was of such gravity that a person of ordinary firmness of mind and will, and of the same sex and maturity as the accused, would have yielded to the threat in the way that the accused did, and